Feufochmar/flora-generator-data/README.md

 # Files
 The files and their format is described below.

+For the `json` files, a `distribution` of type `type` is a map object whose keys are the `name` of a given `type` and associated values are `number` giving the corresponding weight in the distribution.

 ## calendar.json
 Contains the description of the calendar year and astrological signs.